 Treat depression with Saffron

-Mental disorders can also be another cause of erectile dysfunction but studies from Diagnostic and Statistics Manual for Mental Disorders that of the forty patients put on a saffron regimen showed better signs of improvement their mental conditions that if they were to take Prozac which is usually prescribed for depression or mental instability.
+Mental disorders can also be another cause of erectile dysfunction but studies from Diagnostic and Statistics Manual for Mental Disorders that of the forty patients put on a saffron regimen showed better signs of improving their mental conditions that if they were to take Prozac which is usually prescribed for depression or mental instability.
 Other mental conditions that the herb has very positive effects on are OCD (Obsessive Compulsive Disorder), obsessive eating disorders as well as blocks the negative sexual effects of antidepressants.
 The effects these medications and disorders have on the body affect the sexual arousal and desires of the male especially as they get older where the prevalence of these disorders are more frequent.

 Saffron contains Safranal which has antidepressant properties and is cytotoxic to cancer cells.
 Cytotoxicity is the quality of being toxic to cells.Clinical studies on patients with depression were conducted by doctors at the Tehran University of Medical Sciences.
-The double-blind, placebo controlled trials compared the effects of 30 mg per day of saffron powder to those of normal doses of two common anti-depressant drugs, fluoxetine and imipramine.
-In all three clinical trials they found that saffron was at least as effective as these two commonly used anti-depressant drugs in combating mild to moderate depression.
+The double-blind, placebo-controlled trials compared the effects of 30 mg per day of saffron powder to those of normal doses of two common anti-depressant drugs, fluoxetine and imipramine.
+In all three clinical trials, they found that saffron was at least as effective as these two commonly used anti-depressant drugs in combating mild to moderate depression.

-The quality of saffron determines how best of a use you would get from it and so the recommendation is to get saffron in its natural form from a local grower or producer.
+The quality of saffron determines how best of a user you would get from it and so the recommendation is to get saffron in its natural form from a local grower or producer.
 The herb is available more readily in powdered form but it is not as effective as if it were all natural.

-Fresh saffron should be of a crimson red color and when rubbed between fingers should leave a golden yellow stain of the finger tips and also a very pleasant aroma.
+Fresh saffron should be of a crimson red color and when rubbed between fingers should leave a golden yellow stain of the fingertips and also a very pleasant aroma.
 Try to avoid getting stigma’s or threads that have grey streaks or spots on them and it is to be stored in a call but dark place away from light as light rays affect the pigmentation of saffron which in turn affects the quality and taste of the herb.
 Another way to test for real saffron is to pull a thread from the flower or stigma and suck on it, if it has a sweet taste then it would not be real saffron as well as if it loses its color when added to cold water.